Benjibenne/sons-of-gustav-vasa/README.md

 ### Aknowlegement:

-- massive gratitude to the countless amount of help and assistance from overflow slack, [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), my mentor Harry for his guidance and calming reassurance, and many other friends who took their time and support to assist me and correct my mistakes.
+- Massive gratitude to the countless amount of help and assistance from overflow slack, [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), my mentor Harry for his guidance and calming reassurance, and many other friends who took their time and support to assist me and correct my mistakes.